Dagmar Berne: Career

-She was one of eighteen Australian women licensed to practise in Scotland in the 19th century, and one of eleven thereof to obtain the Triple Qualification.
+She was one of eighteen Australian women licensed to practice in Scotland in the 19th century, and one of eleven thereof to obtain the Triple Qualification.

 Following this, Berne worked at a hospital in the London suburb of Tottenham as a resident, before returning to Australia in 1895.
 On 9 January 1895, Berne registered to practise as a doctor with the Medical Board of New South Wales.
 Previous women to register in Australia included Dr. Constance Stone, Victoria and Dr. Margaret Amelia Corlis, (Department of Public Instruction Sydney, 13 May 1892 - New South Wales Medical Board Sydney, 11 May 1892 - 1,766).
 She opened a practice in Macquarie Street, Sydney the same year.
-Her sister Eugenie came to live with her, and persuaded her to take tests due to her continuing symptoms despite the better Australian weather.
+Her sister Eugenie came to live with her and persuaded her to take tests due to her continuing symptoms, despite the better Australian weather.

 Later life and death

 Berne was ultimately diagnosed with tuberculosis, and moved to the rural town of Trundle to stay with family friends, in the hope that the drier climate would be good for her health.
-She continued to practise in Trundle until her death in 1900.
+She continued to practice in Trundle until her death in 1900.

 Legacy

 Following Berne's death, her mother established the Dagmar Berne Prize in her honour, which is awarded annually to the final-year medical student at the University of Sydney with the highest marks.

 Berne is interred in the Waverley Cemetery in the eastern Sydney suburb of Waverley.
 In 2001 Berne was inducted to the Victorian Honour Roll of Women.
+Dagmar and Berne Streets in St Peters are named in her honour.